instantOS/instantos.github.io/docs/neovim.md

 A: This is the answer to the math question
 ```

-All of the LaTex snipets are also working here, whenever you are inside a math
+All of the LaTeX snippets are also working here, whenever you are inside a math
 environment, meaning `$...$` or `$$...$$`.

-### LaTex
+### LaTeX

-This contains a port of the LateX-Suite snippets from Obsidian to LuaSnip.
+This contains a port of the LaTeX-Suite snippets from Obsidian to LuaSnip.
 Most of the snippets work the same, some have been expanded.

 Integrals for example tend to be a lot of tedious typing, so I added the
-following snippet
+following snippet:

 ```txt
 $$